-There are many RFD Mayberry tributes and connections in downtown Mount Airy to visit, such as The Blue Bird Diner (mentioned by Andy as the workplace of his secret girlfriend Juanita), Snappy Lunch (known for their pork chop sandwiches and mentioned in a The Andy Griffith Show episode), Floyd’s Barber Shop, Wally’s Service Station, TV Land statue, the Andy Griffith Museum, and more!
+There are many RFD Mayberry tributes and connections in downtown Mount Airy to visit, such as The Blue Bird Diner (mentioned by Barney as the workplace of his secret girlfriend Juanita), Snappy Lunch (known for their pork chop sandwiches and mentioned in a The Andy Griffith Show episode), Floyd’s Barber Shop, Wally’s Service Station, TV Land statue, the Andy Griffith Museum, and more!

 The Mount Airy Museum of Regional History is also worth a visit with memorabilia from Andy Griffith, Donna Fargo, and Chang and Eng.
 For music lovers, the Old-Time Music Heritage Hall inside the Earle Theatre is a must-see attraction with artifacts and audio tours of bluegrass history from the area.

 Before you leave downtown, you’ll want to ride “Mayberry style” in one of several RFD Mayberry squad cars that will cruise you around town while you learn about the history and connections to The Andy Griffith Show.

 Finally, you might also make a trip to Mount Airy during one of its many events like Mayberry Days, Autumn Leaves Festival, BudBreak Wine Festival, and much more.